ReticulatedSpline/aulos/README.md

 # OpenDAP
-An open source digital audio player designed for the Raspberry Pi and based on the venerable [VLC media player](https://en.wikipedia.org/wiki/VLC_media_player).
-Local storage means your music is accessable even when you're without internet, which should be ideal for users stuck in the 1970s.
-OpenDAP is structured following the Model-View-Controller architecture, and is not tested on animals.
+A digital audio player designed for local media files.
+OpenDAP is intended for the Raspberry Pi and based on the venerable [VLC media player](https://en.wikipedia.org/wiki/VLC_media_player).
+OpenDAP is not tested on animals.

 ## Roadmap